-2. Electing Directors (see page 8)
+3. Electing Directors (see page 7)

-You will vote to elect eight directors to the Board.
+You will vote to elect eleven directors to the Board.
 The nominees for election to the Board are:

+John Begeman Alexander Davidson

-Michael Carroll Neil de Gelder
+Neil de Gelder Chantal Gosselin

+Charles Jeannes Kimberly Keating

-Charles Jeannes Jennifer Maki
+Jennifer Maki Walter Segsworth

-Walter Segsworth Kathleen Sendall
+Kathleen Sendall Michael Steinmann

-Michael Steinmann Gillian Winckler
+Gillian Winckler

-Directors are elected to serve for a one-year term, which will expire at the end of our 2023 annual general and special meeting of shareholders.
+Directors are elected to serve for a one-year term, which will expire at the end of our 2024 annual general and special meeting of shareholders.

-3. Appointing our Independent Auditor and Setting the Auditor's Pay (see page 13)
+4. Appointing our Independent Auditor and Setting the Auditor's Pay (see page 14)

 You will vote on appointing our auditor and authorizing the Board to set the auditor's pay for the ensuing year.
-Our Board, on the recommendation of our Audit Committee, has recommended that Deloitte LLP be reappointed as our independent auditor to serve until the end of our 2023 annual meeting of shareholders.
+Our Board, on the recommendation of our Audit Committee, has recommended that Deloitte LLP be reappointed as our independent auditor to serve until the end of our 2024 annual general and special meeting of Shareholders.
 You will also vote on authorizing the Board to set the auditor's pay for the ensuing year.

-4. Advisory 'Say on Pay' Vote on Executive Compensation (see page 14)
+5. Advisory 'Say on Pay' Vote on Executive Compensation (see page 15)